KPN Plantation (previously GAMA Plantation)

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?

-The company reports that eight company-owned mills source from own company-owned operations and 13 source from both company-owned operations and third parties.
+The company reports that nine company-owned mills source from their own operations and twelve mills source from both company-owned operations and third parties.
+However, the information reported is from 2021 and is over two years old now.

 -